parkermac/LO/extract/tef/README.md

 ---
 #### TEF plotting
----

-**NOTE**: these make use of flux_fun.get_two_layer() which sums the multi-layer output of `bulk_calc.py` into two layer TEF format and adjusts the signs to be positive in the direction of mean transport of the saltier layer.

 `bulk_plot.py` plots the results of bulk_calc.py, either as a single plot to the screen, or multiple plots to png's.
 You need to edit the code to run for other years.